subquery/documentation/docs/quickstart/quickstart_chains/near-aurora.md

 We use Ethereum packages, runtimes, and handlers (e.g. `@subql/node-ethereum`, `ethereum/Runtime`, and `ethereum/*Handler`) for NEAR Aurora.
 Since Aurora is a EVM implementation on NEAR, we can use the core Ethereum framework to index it.
 :::

 The Project Manifest (`project.yaml`) file works as an entry point to your Aurora project.
 It defines most of the details on how SubQuery will index and transform the chain data.
-For Aurora, there are three types of mapping handlers (and you can have more than one in each project), note that these are different mapping handlers that [traditional NEAR projects](./near.md#2-update-your-project-manifest-file):
+For Aurora, there are three types of mapping handlers (and you can have more than one in each project).
+Note that these are different mapping handlers to that of [traditional NEAR projects](./near.md#2-update-your-project-manifest-file):

 - [BlockHanders](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every block, run a mapping function
 - [TransactionHandlers](../../build/manifest/ethereum.md#mapping-handlers-and-filters): On each and every transaction that matches optional filter criteria, run a mapping function